goschevski/goschevski.com/content/articles/better-collection-iteration-in-backbone-js.md

 })
 ```

-As you see, we need to duplicate code.
-A better solution is to use a different method.
+So, instead of duplicating code, a better solution is to use a different method.

 ```javascript
 var CollectionView = Backbone.View.extend({